cweitz621/hs-sa-tech-assessment-submission/README.md

 - You would need to add an endpoint to create subscription records using the HubSpot Custom Objects API
 - Example: `POST /crm/v3/objects/[object ID]` (using object ID `2-53381506`)

-**For this POC, we demonstrate Option A (workflows)** to show how you can reduce API call volume.
+**For this POC, I demonstrate Option A (workflows)** to show how you can reduce API call volume.
 In production, choose the approach that best fits your needs, rate limits, and control requirements.

 **Steps to Create the Workflow (Option A):**